-GPR is used in a number of fields.
-Engineering applications use nondestructive testing to locate buried structures and utilities.
-It is also used to locate remediation sites for environmental purposes.
-Military personnel use Ground Penetrating Radar to detect mines, unexploded ordnances and tunnels.
+GPR is used in numerous fields.
+Engineering applications include nondestructive testing to locate buried structures and utilities.
+It is also used to locate remediation sites for environmental purposes and to assess geologic features.
+Military personnel sometimes use Ground Penetrating Radar to detect mines, unexploded ordnances and tunnels.

 What Can You Find with GPR?

 In utility applications, GPR is primarily used to locate lines made of plastic, terra cotta and other non-conductive materials.

 GPR is an important supplemental method of remotely sensing certain underground facilities and structures.
 Under some conditions, it may be used to detect underground utilities made of non-conductive materials which electromagnetic pipe and cable locators cannot detect.

 The successful use of GPR to sense the presence of underground utilities or other anomalies is highly dependent on favorable conditions including depth of bury and soil composition.
 GPR is most effective where soil makeup is homogeneous like dry sand.
 Most of coastal Florida, for example, is favorable for GPR applications.
 GPR will also detect many non-utility objects such as tree roots, rocks, rubble or anything else that differs from the surrounding soils.
 This tends to make GPR data analysis highly subjective and time consuming when compared to pipe and cable locators.

 GPR is just one of many tools in the A/I/DATA toolbox.
 A/I/DATA will advise the use of GPR when it is an appropriate method for a utility investigation task.